MicrosoftDocs/entra-docs/docs/identity/authentication/concept-registration-mfa-sspr-combined.md

 > [!NOTE]
 > If you enable Microsoft Authenticator for passwordless authentication mode in the Authentication methods policy, users need to also enable passwordless sign-in in the Authenticator app.
 >
-> Alternate phone can only be registered in *Manage mode* on [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo) and requires Voice calls to be enabled in the Authentication methods policy.
+> Alternate phone can only be registered in *Wizard mode* on [Security info](https://aka.ms/mysecurityinfo) and requires Voice calls to be enabled in the Authentication methods policy.
 >
 > Office phone can only be registered in *Interrupt mode* if the users *Business phone* property has been set.
-Office phone can be added by users in *Managed mode* from [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo) without this requirement.
+Office phone can be added by users in *Wizard mode* from [Security info](https://aka.ms/mysecurityinfo) without this requirement.
 >
 > App passwords are available only to users who have been enforced for per-user MFA.
 App passwords aren't available to users who are enabled for Microsoft Entra multifactor authentication by a Conditional Access policy.
 >
-> Passkey (FIDO2), can only be added in *Manage mode* on [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo).
+> Passkeys (FIDO2) can also be provisioned by using a custom client and partner integrations with Microsoft Graph.
+For more information, see our [APIs](https://aka.ms/passkeyprovision).

 Users can set one of the following options as the default multifactor authentication method.